ray-project/ray/doc/source/serve/tutorials/batch.md

 ```

 You can use the `@serve.batch` decorator to annotate a function or a method.
-This annotation automatically causes Ray Serve to batch calls to the function together.
+This annotation automatically causes calls to the function to be batched together.
-The function must handle a list of objects and Ray Serve calls it with a single object.
+The function must handle a list of objects and is called with a single object.
 This function must also be `async def` so that you can handle multiple queries concurrently:

 ```python